Woetre/PoofiBot/README.md

 - `/anime` – Sends a random anime GIF using the Nekos API.
 - `/poll` - Lets users create a poll in which can a make a statement and add answers with emoij reactions in numbers.
 - `/marritquote` - shows a quote that has been added by one of the admins
+- `/coinflip` - flips a coin with a random outcome of heads or tails

 ### 📌 Reaction Roles
 Users can react to a message with emojis to gain or remove roles.
 The bot remembers the setup even after restarts by storing the message ID in `reaction_config.json`.